How Many YouTube Shorts Should You Post Per Day? (2026 Guide)

 - Batch produce content.
 Film or generate 5-7 Shorts in one session, then schedule them throughout the week.
 This is far more efficient than creating one Short per day.

 - Analyze and iterate.
 Check your YouTube Studio analytics weekly.
 Which Shorts had the highest retention?
 What topics, hooks, and lengths worked?
-Make more of those, fewer of what didn't work.
+Make more of those.

-Posting 1–3 Shorts per day manually is unsustainable for most creators.
-Here's where automation changes the equation:
+Posting 1-3 Shorts per day manually is unsustainable for most creators.
+Three strategies that help:

 For most creators, 1-2 Shorts per day is the sweet spot.
 This gives the algorithm enough content to test while keeping quality high.
 If you're just starting, begin with 3-5 per week and scale up as you learn what works for your audience.